adnanhaq30/blog/_posts/2022-07-04-hacking-larksuite.md

 Content-Type: application/json;charset=UTF-8
 Cookie: [Value]
 ```
 Spending a time with this *unusual behaviour* we found a few more *issues* on this feature.
-As an unprivileged user we were ablt to escalate our *privileges* and we identified various issues which are as *under*:
+As an unprivileged user we were able to escalate our *privileges* and we identified various issues which are as *under*:

 - Creating new staff groups in the organization using this HTTP request